 In September 2011 I joined the Computer Science PhD program at Stanford University.
-Currently I work with David Mazières in the Secure Computer Systems group on projects mostly TBD.
+Currently I work with David Mazières in the Secure Computer Systems group on a new framework for building secure web platforms called Hails.
 I’m generally interested in distributed systems security, privacy, distributed storage and good will towards people.

 In December 2010 I graduated from the University of Washington with an MSc in Computer Science and a BSc in Computer Science and Economics (double major).
 I worked with Hank Levy, Tadayoshi Kohno, Arvind Krishnamurthy, and Roxana Geambasu on web privacy and distributed systems.
 I’ve interned at Google, once developing distributed testing tools and again building tools to help developers schedule their cluster jobs.
 Before that I worked at the Grameen Foundation as an intern on the MIFOS (Micros Finance Open Source) project.